1. What is H2B visa?

 - Limited to one employer’s specific job, opportunity; it may not be transferred from one employer to another

-24. Can H-2B labor certification applications filed by job contractors be certified as temporary jobs?
+26. Can H-2B labor certification applications filed by job contractors be certified as temporary jobs?

 Note: In order to meet its burden of proof, such a contractor would need to establish that it had not previously employed workers to perform this particular type of service and that there was no possibility that it would do so again after the performance of the particular contract.
 Under this scenario, a job contractor might be able to qualify for H-2B status based on the work being either a peak load or a one-time occurrence.

-25. When should the Labor Certification Application for H-2B visa be filed?
+27. When should the Labor Certification Application for H-2B visa be filed?

-A complete DOL Form ETA-9142, Application for Alien Labor Certification, must be filed at least 60 days before the first date on which H2B workers are needed. however, recruitment for the labor certification can not be started more than 120 days before the workers are needed.
+A complete DOL Form ETA-9142B, Application for Alien Labor Certification, must be filed at least 60 days before the first date on which H2B workers are needed.
+However, recruitment for the labor certification can not be started more than 120 days before the workers are needed.
 If it is accepted or amended within the required time frame and complies with the regulations, the certifying officer will make a certification determination 30 days before the date on which the workers are needed.

-29. Under what circumstances can my H-2B visa application be denied?
+28. Under what circumstances can my H-2B visa application be denied?

 An H-2B visa application may be denied when: